-The Company disclosed contingent liabilities with respect to the demands raised against the Company by Sale tax departments (INR 42.10 Lakhs) and Syama Prasad Mookerjee Port Trust (103.43 Lakh) which are disputed by the Company.
+The Company disclosed contingent liabilities with respect to the demands raised against the Company by Sale tax departments which are disputed by the Company and are under appeals with the respective appellate forums.

 The disclosure of contingencies is complex and is a matter of most significance in our audit because of the judgments required to determine the level of certainty in the matter.